ThePrimeagen/fem-algos/lessons/02-part-1-getting-familiar/A-ts-go-rust-fundamentals.md

 Only one value owner.

 ##### Note
-If the object implements copy/clone, it can be implicitly copied
+If the object implements copy, it can be implicitly copied

 ```rust
 let x = 5;